-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2013, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2018, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2013 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2018 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
+Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).

-C9 Percent submitting SAT scores 75% Number submitting g SAT scores

-C9 Percent submitting ACT scores 27% Number submitting g ACT scores
+C9 Percent submitting SAT scores 89% Number submitting SAT scores 1095 C9 Percent submitting ACT scores 27% Number submitting ACT scores 337

 C9 25th Percentile 75th Percentile

-C9 SAT Critical Reading 540 630
+C9 SAT Evidence-Based Reading

+and Writing 570 650

-C9 SAT Math 530 620
+C9 SAT Math 540 630

-SAT Writing n/a n/a

-SAT Essay n/a n/a

 C9 ACT Composite 23 28

-C9 ACT Math n/a n/a
+C9 ACT Math

-C9 ACT English n/a n/a
+C9 ACT English

-C9 ACT Writing n/a n/a
+C9 ACT Writing